y-scope/spider/docs/src/user-docs/guides-quick-start.md

 # Quick start

-Spider is a distributed system for executing user-defined tasks.
-It is designed to achieve low latency, high throughput, and robust fault tolerance.

 The guide below briefly describes how to get started with running a task on Spider.
 At a high-level, you'll need to: